 The National Energy Customer Framework (NECF) has been adopted in Queensland, the Australian Capital Territory, Tasmania, South Australia and New South Wales.

-Development of the National Energy Customer Framework (NECF) was overseen by the Council of Australian Governments (COAG) through the Ministerial Council on Energy (who now meet as part of the COAG Energy Council), with the purpose of supporting the delivery of a national and efficient energy market as set out in the Australian Energy Market Agreement (AEMA).
+Development of the National Energy Customer Framework (NECF) was overseen by the Council of Australian Governments (COAG) (formerly the Ministerial Council on Energy and now the Energy Ministers Meeting) through the COAG Energy Council (formerly the Ministerial Council on Energy and now the Energy Ministers Meeting), with the purpose of supporting the delivery of a national and efficient energy market as set out in the Australian Energy Market Agreement (AEMA).